ezmegy/ezmegy.github.io/about.md

 permalink: /about/
 ---

+Hi, I’m Peter Megyesi
-a pragmatic dev’s minimalistic site
+and this is my minimalistic site
+on software projects and whatnots.

 ### More Information